 Have you ever thought about the keys and switches that can be used to shut down the entire Internet?
-Keys and switches that can be controlled by a man or an organisation?
+Keys and switches that can be controlled by a man or an organization?
 Yes, they exist.
 It seems impossible to shut down the entire Internet as it is a collection of many independent networks controlled and maintained by different people, businesses, and governments.
 But still, we don’t know about the secrets that can be used to shut down the entire Internet.
-In this article, I am going to talk about the Internet Master key and Internet kill switch that can be used to shut down the entire internet.
+In this article, I am going to talk about the Internet Master key and an Internet kill switch that can be used to shut down the entire internet.

-What can shut down the entire Internet?
+How to shut down the entire Internet?

 The Internet Master Key